 As part of our ongoing Talent Talks series, we caught up with some of the team at Make Real to take a look behind-the-scenes to find out what they look for when recruiting new staff.
-They’re currently growing their development team and looking for some fresh faces to join them, including an Immersive Learning Designer and an Internal R&D Developer.
+They’re currently growing their development team and are looking for some fresh faces to join them, including a Unity Developer!

 So, if you’re interested in working for award-winning studio that create state-of-the-art immersive experiences, read on…